SUPLA/supla-cloud/Development.md

 1. Run webpack dev server with
     ```
-    cd src/Frontend && npm run dev
+    cd src/frontend && npm run serve
     ```
-2. Enter http://supla.local to see the application.
+2. Enter http://localhost:8080 to see the application.
 3. Login with `user@supla.org` and `pass` (this is a sample account).

 ## Contributing